DataDog/documentation/content/en/agent/kubernetes/operator_configuration.md

 : Selector which must be true for the pod to fit on a node.
 Selector which must match a node's labels for the pod to be scheduled on that node.
 See the [Kubernetes documentation][15].

 `clusterAgent.priorityClassName`
 : If specified, indicates the pod's priority. `system-node-critical` and `system-cluster-critical` are two special keywords that indicate the highest priorities with the former being the highest priority.
 Any other name must be defined by creating a `PriorityClass` object with that name.
-If not specified, the pod priority will be default or zero if there is no default.
+If not specified, the pod priority is set to default or zero if there is no default.

 `clusterAgent.rbac.create`
 : Used to configure RBAC resources creation.